kevinhermawan/enhanced-array/README.md

 > **Time complexity:**
 >
-> O(n), where n is the remainder of skipped element.
+> O(n), where n is the remainder of skipped elements.
 >
 > O(1), if `index` is the last index of the array.